wxWidgets/wxWidgets/docs/motif/install.md

   permissions).
 Make this script executable with the command chmod a+x makewxmotif.

-  -------:x-----Cut here-----:x-----
         # makewxmotif
         # Sets permissions (in case we extracted wxMotif from zip files)
         # and makes wxMotif.
         # Call from top-level wxWidgets directory.
         # Note that this uses standard (but commonly-used) configure options;
         # if you're feeling brave, you may wish to compile with threads:
         # if they're not supported by the target platform, they will be disabled
         # anyhow
         # -- Julian Smart
         chmod a+x configure config.sub config.guess
         ./configure --with-shared --with-motif --with-debug_flag --with-debug_info --enable-debug --without-threads --without-sockets --without-odbc make
-  -------:x-----Cut here-----:x-----

   This script will build wxMotif using shared libraries.
 If you want to build a static wxWidgets library, use --disable-shared.

-Troubleshooting
+Troubleshooting                        {#motif_troubleshoot}
 ---------------

 - Solaris compilation with gcc: if the compiler has problems with the variable